Treatment Of Social Phobia: Overcoming Barriers

 Social phobia can produce severe mental and physical symptoms that often make it difficult for an individual to function and may lead to isolation, relationship conflict, and career challenges.
 In addition to fear, common symptoms of social anxiety include blushing, sweating, trembling, and a rapid heart rate.
 Individuals with social phobia may recognize their fear but believe they are unable to change their negative perception of social situations or themselves.

-Barriers to treatment for social phobia
+Barriers to treatment of social phobia

 Social phobia is often treated with psychotherapy, medication, or a combination.
 Cognitive-behavioral therapy (CBT) is often considered the “gold standard” in treating anxiety disorders, and in most studies, it has produced significant improvements in participants’ anxiety measures.